 One of the issues we come across over and over again is that people want to rank for all of their main key phrases on their home page.

-As a result they spend both time and money building links to the home page to help them target those keywords.
+As a result, they spend both time and money building links to the home page to help them target those keywords.

 Google trusts big brands.

 Why?
-Because big brands get links naturally.
+Because big brands can get links naturally.